scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 computer vision, natural language processing, and other applications of machine learning.

-The skdata library consolidates these ugly little details of machine learning practice and packages them as a library of reusable code [skdata]_.
+The SkData library consolidates these ugly little details of machine learning practice and packages them as a library of reusable code [SkData]_.
 It serves as both a gateway to access a growing list of standard public data sets, and as a framework for expressing precise evaluation protocols that correspond to standard ways of using those data sets.

-This paper provides an overview of the problem the skdata library aims to solve, a description of the project's architecture, some example usage of the low level and high level interfaces to the library, and a listing of the data sets currently provided by the library.
+This paper provides an overview of the problem the SkData library aims to solve, a description of the project's architecture, some example usage of the low level and high level interfaces to the library, and a listing of the data sets currently provided by the library.